Skip to content

 The urine:serum osmolality ratio will be greater than 1.

-CSW is managed with fluid replacement and salt replacement of urinary sodium losses (as guided by the serum sodium).
+CSW is managed by replacing urinary sodium losses with fluid and salt (as guided by serum sodium).

 What’s the prognosis?